GridTools/gt4py/docs/functional/architecture/0001-Field_View_Frontend_Design.md

 #### What to keep
 ##### Type hierarchy and type info in expressions
 Symbols as well as expressions must have a type in all dialects.
-This deviates from the Python AST because all dialects are statically types.
+This deviates from the Python AST because all dialects are statically typed.
 The types have their own hierarchy of `eve` nodes.
 It also allows for the type info to be associated with source locations easily -> better debugging experience.

 ##### Source locations
 All nodes that represent code must hold the location of that code.